Corporate Sustainability: Platinum is Our New Green

 So what does it all mean?
 EcoVadis is an independent Corporate Social Responsibility (CSR) evaluation company.
 They help us integrate CSR principles into our daily business initiatives.
 A high rating from them means we’re on the right track and the eco efforts of our online printing shop are effective.

 Reaching EcoVadis Gold status in 2019 was an achievement in and of itself, as was retaining it through 2021.
 But going Platinum in 2022, and maintaining it for two years takes green manufacturing on a whole new level.
 What’s the difference?
 Platinum means we’re in the top 1% of all companies EcoVadis evaluates in the printing services industry.
 Not bad, huh?
 And every year we maintain Platinum, we have to achieve higher and higher levels of sustainability.

 “We’re in a constant cycle of continuous improvement.
 We began our CSR journey in 2018 and to reach Platinum status in only four years is amazing, and to maintain it is a testament to our commitment,” said Beck.
-“It’s a true testament to the hard work and collaboration of our employees.
+“It’s a true testament to our employees’ hard work and collaboration.
 We’re dedicated and committed to leading our industry in having a positive social and environmental impact.”

 One major contributor to our corporate sustainability success is our Carbon Neutral Program.
 Along with our new Platinum status comes the purchase of new Renewable Energy Certificates (RECs) and carbon offsets from an environmental solutions provider.

 “Our customers asked that we focus on forestry and protecting endangered habitats.”